 What Changes at the Intermediate Level

-Here’s what matters in a cue at your level, ranked by actual impact on your game:
+These are the things that matter in a cue at your level, ranked by actual impact on your game:

 Shaft deflection is number one.
 A low-deflection (LD) shaft reduces the sideways push on the cue ball when you hit off-center.
 Standard maple shafts deflect the cue ball 2-3 inches at medium speed with one tip of english.
 A quality LD shaft cuts that to under an inch.
 That’s the difference between shape and no shape on your next shot.